tr7200/Youdens_index/README.md

 # Youdens_index

-Youden's index, a metric for imbalanced data with Tensorflow-Keras and PyTorch

-Created using Keras 2.2.4 and Tensorflow 1.13.
-Probably works with Tensorflow < 2.0.
+Youden's index, a metric for imbalanced data with Tensorflow-Keras and PyTorch.
+Keras 2.2.4 and Tensorflow 1.13.
-No plans to port to TF 2.0+.

 Custom Keras metric that measures the maximization of sensitivity and specificity following Kaivanto (2008):